SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-Since, Parasol uses Selenium WebDriver, you must download Selenium WebDriver and a browser driver, this last one depends on which browser you want to use to test your application.
+Since Parasol uses Selenium WebDriver, you must download Selenium WebDriver and a browser driver, this last one depends on which browser you want to use to test your application.

 #### Downloading Selenium web driver